Bromeliad Flowers Losing Color: When & How To Prune Them Off

 How long does a bromeliad flower last?

-How can I make my bromeliad flower last longer?
+How can I make it last longer?

-Buy a healthy plant & make sure the flowers aren’t fully open.
+Buy a healthy plant and make sure the flowers aren’t fully open.
 Look carefully at the flower spike to determine this.
-I try & find a bromeliad with the flowers not yet or with just a few showing.
-Also, make sure your bromeliad is in a spot with bright, natural light so those flowers can open & the plant can stay looking good.
+I try to find a bromeliad with the tiny white flowers not yet, or with just a few showing.

-close up of brown spots on guzmania bromeliad leaves
+Close up of brown spots on guzmania bromeliad leaves.

 When do bromeliad flowers die?

 When do I cut my bromeliad flower off?
+How do I know when to cut off the dying flower?

 How & where do I prune off my bromeliad flower?